 You may wish to see an introductory page to this section first.

 of irregular shape, enclosed by loop-holed walls, and built on the steep slope of a rock.
 It is a veritable city in the air, a mere excrescence on the rock.
 The streets are dirty and ill-paved, but owing to its position, and being well supplied with water, the town is easily washed.
 The rich plains below have contributed to the prosperity of the inhabitants, but at present many dwellings are unoccupied and in ruins.

-View of Sidi Bou Makhlouf Zaouia (a XVIIth century complex built in honour of the city’s patron saint or sidi from Morocco) from the Ottoman fortress and beyond it the plain south of El-Kef
+View of Sidi Bou Makhlouf Zaouia (a XVIIth century complex built in honour of the city’s patron saint or sidi from Meknes in Morocco) from the Ottoman fortress and beyond it the plain south of El-Kef

 Siccae enim fanum est Veneri, in quod se matronae conferebant atque dei procedentes ad questum, dotis corporis iniuria contrahebant honesta nimirum tam inhonesto vinculo coniugia inuncturae.

 In Sicca in fact there is a temple to Venus, into which respectable ladies used to gather, and so after they had gone forth to enrich themselves they contracted for their dowries by dishonouring their bodies; respectable marriage, then, no wonder (is made) so disreputable by this obligation of the union.

 Valerius Maximus - Factorum et Dictorum memorabilium 2.6.15.
 Translation by Stephen Benko

 Valerius Maximus was a Ist century AD moralist and he did not believe that the women of Sicca prostituted themselves to celebrate the goddess, rather that they did it for the dowry.